exercism/docs/building/configlet/lint.md

 - The file must be valid JSON
 - The `"language"` key is required
-- The `"language"` value must be a non-blank string¹
+- The `"language"` value must be a non-blank string¹ with length <= 255
 - The `"slug"` key is required
-- The `"slug"` value must be a kebab-case string²
+- The `"slug"` value must be a kebab-case string² with length <= 255
 - The `"active"` key is required
 - The `"active"` value must be a boolean
 - The `"blurb"` key is required